hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 though my general advice would be to keep global state at a required minimum at all times, otherwise no one will ever be able to unravel it ;)

 [10:18:20](#Smud4k4UFSS2KK89gAdNYo5d8wlAb1EzLkpTGu71pSQ) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
- * Reading the features I have stopped at first point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line of low level code and things run in real-time Ì†æÌ¥£
+ * Reading the features I have stopped at first point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line of low level code and things run in real-time ü§£

 [10:28:18](#m-O1xQCzuxBdfI2Pik-0t1KVr9YdK3xLSqFgDgFhfyk) <hiiamboris (@hiiamboris:tchncs.de)>:
 thanks, Sergei and welcome